markbetters/ozp-backend/README.md

 ## Releasing
-Run `python release.py` to generate a tarball with Wheels for the application and all of its dependencies
+Run `python release.py` to generate a tarball with Wheels for the application and all of its dependencies.
+See `release.py` for details

 ## For Developers